alishasrivas/Coordin8/team/m2/features.md

 ## Event Creation

 This feature will allow the user to create an event.
-They will be able to input event details like duration, location (online/in person), description.
-The user will enter in the potential days and time range for the event (the exact day and time will be calculated later).
-The user will be able to invite other users to the event (the inviter will enter in the invitee's username and the application will query the user database and fetch that invitee's information).

 ### Event Creation Form (name, description, invitees, potential times)

+This feature allows the user to input event details: meeting name and meeting description.
+The user can also enter potential times and dates (the exact day and time will be determined in the Event Day/Time Finalization feature).
+For times, user must fill in start time, end time, and date fields; All fields will be verified for correctness (must ensure HH:MM format for time and YYYY-MM-DD format for the date).
+The user will also be able to invite other users to the event by entering their email and clicking "invite user" button.

 **Size**: medium

 **Points**: 3